Incident Report Template | Major Incident Management

 - Include only relevant details

-- Incident manager should not be engaged only as an escalation point or for escalations.
-It is a very common bad practice in organizations that incident managers are only used as escalation points, for managing escalations, or for doing follow ups.
+- The incident managers should not be engaged only as an escalation point or for escalations.
+It is a very common bad practice in organizations that incident managers are only used as escalation points, for managing escalations, or for doing follow-ups.
 Incident managers should also be involved in diagnosis and resolution which will enable the team to provide quicker solutions.

-- Management should conduct meetings to discuss the what went good and bad, after the incident report is reviewed.
+- Management should conduct meetings to discuss what went well and bad after the incident report is reviewed.